psaikido/hugle.uk/pages/prose/Thesium/150-dread.md

 yearning for meaning and goodness, for some kind of safety.
 It was indeed Good, but now, at last, he felt in his very bones that it was not really how things were.
 It was not True.

+God damn it, the Top Prof had a point!

 His body had been trembling and he felt now all the tears and snot that had been running freely down his face.
 What a mess!